 Tip #3: Try These Places for Good Eats

 If you want something a little nicer, I have to recommend bpBARbq.
-We celebrated Daniel’s bday dinner here and the wings were some of the best I’ve ever had.
+We celebrated Daniel’s birthday dinner here and the wings were some of the best I’ve ever had.

 Extra Itinerary Suggestions for a Birthday in Budapest